Jordan Luke Gage

-Jordan Luke Gage (born 8 April 1992) is a British actor.
-Though he has appeared in several television shows, Gage is best known as a musical theatre performer, most notably originating the roles of Romeo in the 2019 jukebox musical & Juliet and Clyde Barrow in the 2022 gangster musical Bonnie & Clyde on the West End.
+Jordan Luke Gage (born 8 April 1992) is an English actor, playwright and composer.
+He is best known for his musical theatre work, most notably originating the roles of Romeo in the 2019 jukebox musical & Juliet and Clyde Barrow in the 2022 gangster musical Bonnie & Clyde on the West End.

 Early life and education

-As a child, Gage's family tradition was to attend a West End show on Christmas Eve every year, with Gage describing productions of The Lion King at age eight and Les Misérables at age thirteen as two integral shows that drew him towards performing.
+As a child, Gage's family tradition was to attend a show on Christmas Eve every year, with Gage describing productions of The Lion King at age eight and Les Misérables at age thirteen as two integral shows that drew him towards performing.
 He attended stage camps in his youth and performed for the first time when he was in Year 7 at school and was cast as Mike Teevee in a production of Charlie and the Chocolate Factory.

-After leaving Leighton Park School he attended Mountview Academy of Theatre Arts for his BA training after winning a BBC scholarship.
-While in education, he appeared in productions of My Fair Lady, Girlfriends and Bat Boy: The Musical.
+He attended Leighton Park School and whilst in education played the role of Tony in West Side Story and Mark in a production of Rent.
+At 18 he attended Mountview Academy of Theatre Arts for his BA training after winning a BBC scholarship, Lionel Bart scholarship and Peter Coxhead award which was rare to receive three scholarships during training.
+While in education, he appeared in productions of My Fair Lady as Henry Higgins, Girlfriends and Bat Boy: The Musical.